History of American Football Day

 Nothing brings the office together like a little friendly wager, and there’s no better way to get everyone involved than by centering it around America’s favorite sport.
 If there are three things everyone thinks they’re an expert on, it’s music, movies, and football.
 Instead of having to put up listening to Justin in Customer Service talk about his playoff predictions, why not get him to put his money where his mouth is.

 What better way to celebrate than to experience two teams battling it out on the turf?
 You know what to do.
 Get a few six-packs, fire up the crock pot, and turn on the flat screen because nothing brings friends together than a good game, a hot bowl of chili, and countless hours of trash talking.

 It’s a game of strategy

 People who are not fans of the sport like to paint the game as simple minded and barbaric, but they clearly have no idea how much strategy is involved in making a winning team.
 You can have as many star players on your team as you can afford, but without the brains to back it up, you’ll be eating dirt.

 It brings people together

 In America, the two biggest holidays that bring family and friends together are Christmas and Super Bowl Sunday.
-Even people who never watch a single regular season game will head on over to a neighbor’s house to watch the Big Game and have a wing or two.
-Football is a sport that defines American culture as much as hamburgers and rock and roll.
+Even people who never watch a single regular-season game will head on over to a neighbor’s house to watch the Super Bowl and have a wing or two.
+Even Super Bowl commercials are now an event.